9 min read

-This article will cover everything you need to know about a Fully-Automatic packer: What it is, its pros and cons, and how to decide whether a Fully-Automatic packer is right for you or if there are better options.
+This VIDEO + ARTICLE will cover everything you need to know about a Fully-Automatic packer: What it is, its pros and cons, and how to decide whether a Fully-Automatic packer is right for you or if there are better options.

 Let’s get right into it!

 Packing Systems Fall into 4 Levels of Automation:

 First, you should know that all packing systems fall into one of the following four levels of automation: